 Rating 0 1 2 3 Element A Does curricula align with the appropriate grade level and content standards?
-No Either/or, but not always both Mostly Yes Element B Is there a current curriculum adoption process and a revision cycle in place that are consistently followed for all content areas? cycle is in place only for Math and ELA Yes, but revision cycle is not always followed for all content areas Yes
+No Either/or, but not always both Mostly Yes Element B Is there a current curriculum adoption process and a revision cycle in place that are consistently followed for all content areas?
+No cycle is in place only Yes, but revision cycle is not always followed for all content areas Yes